 Common Warning Signs

-Missing Property Value Notice Or Tax Bill - A missing property value notice or property tax bill can be the first signs of a Home Equity Fraud.
-The Assessor mails property value notices in July, and the Tax Collector mails the bills in September.
-Call the Assessor at (714) 834-2727 if you do not receive a notice, or the Tax Collector at (714) 834-3411 if you do not receive a tax bill.
+Missing Tax Bill - A missing property tax bill can be the first sign of a Home Equity Fraud.
+The Tax Collector mails the bills in September.
+Call the Tax Collector at (714) 834-3411 if you do not receive a tax bill.

 You Are Notified That A Property Document Has Been Recorded - The County Clerk-Recorder sends notification to property owners when a document is filed against their property.
 If you did not initiate the document filing, contact your local police department or the O. C. Sheriff at (714) 647-7040.